 There is no scientific proof that the earth is billions of years old.
 The average layman thinks there is, but he is mistaken.

 Dr. Stephen Moorbath, an evolutionist associated with the University of Oxford, wrote:

 No terrestrial rocks closely approaching an age of 4.6 billion years have yet been discovered.
-The evidence for the age of the earth is circumstantial, being based upon . . . indirect reasoning (1977, 92).
+The evidence for the age of the earth is circumstantial, being based upon . . . indirect reasoning (1977, 92; emphasis added).

-Dr. John Eddy, an evolutionary astronomer, stated: “There is no evidence based solely on solar observations that the Sun is 4.5 to 5 billion years old.”
+Dr. John Eddy, an evolutionary astronomer, stated: “There is no evidence based solely on solar observations that the Sun is 4.5 to 5 billion years old” (emphasis added).
 He continued:

 Dating Methods Presume Evolutionary History

 The techniques for dating the earth result from uniformitarian (evolutionary) assumptions.
-Radiometric methods for dating the earth’s rocks are based upon the decay sequences of certain elements.
+Radiometric methods for dating the earth’s rocks are based on the decay sequences of certain elements.

 For example, uranium-238 (called a parent element) will, through a series of decomposition processes, ultimately produce lead-206 (called a daughter element).
 Scientists believe they know the present decay rate.
 Thus, if a rock contains both uranium-238 and lead-206, the ratio of the two elements will be used to estimate the age of the sample.

 It is conceded, however, that in order for this method to be valid certain assumptions must be granted.

 It must be assumed that no lead-206 was in the rock at the time of its formation.
 But what if lead-206 was a part of the original creation?
 That would invalidate the accuracy of the age-estimate.